How to Live With No Bank Account

 Until society goes cashless, cash is an option for day-to-day expenses.
 For things like food, gas, transportation, and entertainment, cash is often an acceptable form of payment.
 The main drawback is that you need to carry cash on you, which can be a safety issue.
 Plus, if you lose cash, there’s no way to get it back.

-There’s also the issue of getting cash in the first place: You can’t withdraw funds from an ATM unless you have a bank account or loaded prepaid card.
+There’s also the issue of getting cash in the first place: You can’t withdraw funds from an ATM unless you have a bank account or a loaded prepaid card.

 Cash is fine in most places.
 But you might have trouble getting change (or with requests for exact change).
 To make things easier, try to get small bills, and buy passes (such as bus or subway passes) to reduce the amount of cash handling required—and the number of coins you end up with.

 Prepaid debit cards can help with most of your everyday spending needs.
 There are certainly a few places that don’t accept plastic, but most merchants are happy to take payment with a prepaid card.
-In fact, they’ll probably never know whether it’s a prepaid card or a standard bank-issued debit card.
+They’ll probably never know whether it’s a prepaid card or a standard bank-issued debit card.
 You can spend as much money as you’ve loaded, and if the card is lost or stolen, you can cancel it and get a replacement.
 If you ever need cash, it’s easy to withdraw funds at an ATM.

 Paying Bills Without a Bank Account